gmukherjee/emarketing/README-Rawdata.txt

 	* daysSinceOpened - days since the last time the customer opened an email
 	* daysSinceClicked - days since the last time the customer clicked on an email
 	* daysSincePurchased - days since the last time the customer purchased from an email
 	* ID - Email Promo ID (25 options).
 The true ID is masked.
 The serial ID could be learned by merging with EmailSumm_Proj.csv.
+Since they are used as factors in the models, in the code they are represented as facID.
 	* Type - Customer Type (3 levels)